striblab/generator-striblab/app/templates/README.md

 This project is meant to live within the [Star Tribune CMS](https://cms.clickability.com/cms).
 Overall, this means that the markup and content are stored within the CMS, while the styling and javascript is created and managed here.

 It is necessary to have [news-platform](https://github.com/MinneapolisStarTribune/news-platform/) running locally as this will create a connection to the CMS data.
-It is also important to have it configured with the `ASSETS_STATIC_URL` environment variable set to `http://localhost:3000/` so that [news-platform](https://github.com/MinneapolisStarTribune/news-platform/) can find the files in this project.
+It is also important to have `news-platform` configured with the `ASSETS_STATIC_URL` environment variable set to `http://localhost:3000/` so that [news-platform](https://github.com/MinneapolisStarTribune/news-platform/) can find the files in this project.

 Once a CMS article has been created and the template is set up, make sure to include the article ID in `config.json`.

 ### Template

-In the [Twig](https://twig.symfony.com/) template for the article(s), use something like the following to get the assets created in this project.
+The `news-platform`/CMS templates are written in [Twig](https://twig.symfony.com/).
+There are two templates, one for mobile, and one for desktop (though mobile can be ignored with an option in the CMS).

+In the `./cms/` directory, there are generic templates that can be used for most projects.
+All content and variable data is managed in an LCD (Linked Content Data).
+For more details, see [`./cms/README.md`](./cms/README.md).

+#### Static asset function

+To manually include specific includes that will work locally and in production, one must use the `static_asset` function in the `news-platform` template.
+Basically, the path should be the path to where the assets will be published on `static.startribune.com`.
+To have the local server to react correctly to this, make sure that the `publish.production.path` is set to the same base path in `config.json`.

 ```twig
 {% block styles %}